o3de/o3de.org/content/docs/atom-guide/core-systems/rpi/pass-system/authoring-passes.md

 toc: false
 ---

-**Passes** determine how a scene will appear after each render frame.
-You can customize how your scene gets rendered by integrating different passes in the pipeline, such as lighting passes or post process passes.
+**Passes** determine how a frame is rendered.
+You can customize your rendering pipeline by integrating different passes, such as lighting or post process passes.
 Passes are instantiated from **PassTemplates**, which can be authored in JSON or in C++.
 If you want to customize the functionality of a pass template, you can define custom `Pass` classes in C++.

 For authoring PassTemplates, read the [Authoring PassTemplates](#authoring-a-pass-class) section below.
 <!-- For authoring custom Pass Classes, read the Authoring Pass Classes section below.  -->